 - Door activation: When a pedestrian opens the door to enter a warehouse, or other area with forklift traffic, the 24″ double-sided LED sign lights up to warn forklift drivers that there is a pedestrian present to avoid a possible collision.

 - Portable systems: Self-contained sign, power unit and rolling stand allow for the interactive LED sign to be relocated from location to location. these systems are motion sensor activated and can be placed anywhere you need them.
 Great for temporary traffic areas, loading times, busy seasons, plant reconfigurations and other times when more permanent safety installations aren’t possible.

 - Motion sensor activation: Motion sensors detect approaching pedestrians and trigger the LED lights.
-These signs come in 12″ or 24″ sizes, double and single sided or a “cube” that hangs from the ceiling.
+These signs come in 12″ or 24″ sizes, that hangs from the ceiling.
 They can be hung from virtually any structure.

 There are plenty of other ideas to reduce forklift issues in your facility, including automated gates, sensor systems, guardrails and lots more.
 A good traffic management plan in conjunction with safety training for drivers and pedestrians, as well as hard barriers and detection systems, can help you reduce the chances of these types of accidents.

 - Forklift tine laser guides

 - Blind spot cameras

 Scott Stone Cisco-Eagle's Director of Marketing.
 He has over 25 years of experience in the industry.